top of page

 Maya Bello-Taylor

-Reverend Clive Foster Appointed First Windrush Commissioner to Deliver Justice and Reform
+Reverend Clive Foster MBE Appointed as the UK’s First Windrush Commissioner

 Reverend Clive Foster MBE has been appointed as the UK’s first Windrush Commissioner, a major step in the government’s commitment to right the wrongs of the Windrush scandal and ensure victims' voices are heard at every stage of reform.